ryan4312/SureSecure-Extension/README.md

 The extension should now be running in your Firefox instance
 ```
-Try it out!
+-Try it out!
-Visit some site with a sign in page
+-Visit some site with a sign in page
-Select the extension icon from the toolbar
+-Select the extension icon from the toolbar
-Select your credentials
+-Select your credentials
-Watch as they are entered into the page
+-Watch as they are entered into the page
 ```